alamb3142/SmartHome/Documentation/c4-diagrams.md

 TODO: "Management Portal" -> "SPA", add event bus or update the device -> application connection to imply that events are used here rather than http calls

+---

+# !Much of this is to be refactored into a backend service with a single module.
+Following diagrams are out of date

 ## C3 (Component)

 ![C3 Diagram](./Diagrams/SmartHomeC3.drawio.png)